 Since LABONET was launched in 2011, some 45 Member States joined LABONET.
 Six technical meetings have been held in Slovakia, Italy, Austria, France, Belgium, the Netherlands and Czech Republic, as well as training sessions and dedicated expert meetings.
 Up to 25 participants joined each of these technical meetings.

-The presentations and meeting reports were made available on a dedicated website [6] () accessible by its members.
-Topics covered in the presentations during the technical meetings can be grouped into 5 categories: (1) overviews of the national programs on radioactive waste management; (2) determination of the radionuclide inventory through analysis (e.g. non-destructive, destructive), modelling calculations, scaling factors; (3) other characterization techniques; (4) immobilized waste; (5) other topics like the segregation of ILW in high-ILW, LLW and free release (if possible).
+The presentations and meeting reports were made available on a dedicated website (https://nucleus.iaea.org/sites/connect/LABONETpublic) accessible by its members.
+Topics covered in the presentations during the technical meetings can be grouped into 5 categories: (1) overviews of the national programmes on waste management; (2) determination of the radionuclide inventory through analysis (e.g. non-destructive, destructive), modelling calculations, scaling factors; (3) other characterization techniques; (4) immobilized waste; (5) other topics like the segregation of high-ILW in high-ILW, LLW and free release (if possible).
 LABONET is primarily focusing on very low, low and intermediate level radioactive waste.